The problem with equality, Jonathan Wai says, is that it is not particularly equal.

 “Sometimes, if you don’t like the message, you try to get rid of the messenger.
 But we need some objective feedback.”

-In his ideal system, children identified as gifted would be taught in separate classes: special education provision for the talented.
+In his ideal system, children identified as gifted would be taught in separate classes: a special needs provision for the talented.

 “That way, the teacher can shoot to the average,” Dr Wai says.
 “And that average is higher.”